TomHumphries/RaspberryPiHotspot/README.md

 The Raspberry Pi can be used as a wireless access point, running a standalone network.
 This can be done using the inbuilt wireless features of the Raspberry Pi 3 or Raspberry Pi Zero W, or by using a suitable USB wireless dongle that supports access points.

 Note that this documentation was tested on a Raspberry Pi Zero W, and it is possible that some USB dongles may need slight changes to their settings.
 If you are having trouble with a USB wireless dongle, please check the forums.

-To add a Raspberry Pi-based access point to an existing network, see [this section](#internet-sharing).

 In order to work as an access point, the Raspberry Pi will need to have access point software installed, along with DHCP server software to provide connecting devices with a network address.